timhugh/dotfiles/ISSUES.md

 ## Vim

-- [ ] Rebuild YCM in the install script
-- [ ] :ToggleDarkMode does not work in neovim

 ## Bin
 - [ ] Bin install script doesn't actually backup old files (because it uses absolute paths)